ONSdigital/software-engineer-community/workflow/peer_review.md

   - Why was the change made
   - What was changed
   - Link to relevant or related PRs
-  - Link to issue trackers or other documentation e.g. Trello, Github issues, Confluence
+  - Link to issue trackers or other documentation e.g. Trello, Github issues, GitLab issues, Confluence
 * Explain how to review the changes
   - Steps to run tests
   - Steps to replicate or see changes